Stand Tall! Top Tips for Perfect Posture and a Healthier You

 1. Practice the posture drill - The posture drill is a simple and effective way to reset your body position.
 Start by standing with your back against a wall.
 Try to touch your heels, buttocks, upper back and head to the wall at the same time, and hold this position for a few moments.
 Keep your chin slightly tucked; be sure not to tilt your head upwards.
 Finally, step away from the wall as you hold this position through your spine, from head to toe.

 1. Seek help from a professional - If the aches and pains associated with poor posture become too overwhelming, make an appointment with a professional.
-Chiropractic care, physiotherapy, and registered massage therapy treatments can help with pain relief, realignment, and stretching, while kinesiology treatments can help you strengthen your body to maintain the proper body positioning that can alleviate symptoms of poor posture.
+Chiropractor, physiotherapy, and registered massage therapy treatments can help with pain relief, realignment, and stretching, while kinesiology treatments can help you strengthen your body to maintain the proper body positioning that can alleviate symptoms of poor posture.

 Book an appointment with Evolve Therapeutic to learn how you can correct your posture and get on the road to healthier living!